 From sprint to marathon: Thoné delivers consistent performances at the highest level on all distances.
 Jos continues to adapt his methods to the evolving sport of pigeon racing.
 He already has successfully introduced various innovative facets, that have later been adopted by a larger crowd (e.g. in-loft construction and interior installation, blackout with supplementary lighting, full-widowhood and having one pigeon winning exceptionally in five National races in the same season, etc.).
 Jos is just as motivated and passionate about pigeon racing as in his early days and is now passing his love for pigeons on to his sons, Maxim (1994) and Xavier (1989).

 A flying start

-Thoné Pigeons was founded in 1991 by Jos Thoné (1961) in As, Belgium.
-Together with his charming wife Gaby, he took up residence in their brand new house with brand new pigeons lofts.
+Thoné Pigeons finds its origin in 1991, when Jos together with his wife Gaby, took up residence in their brand new house with brand new pigeon lofts in As, Belgium.
 Within a very short period of time, he could convert the knowledge he collected from the time with his father-in-law - the infamous Thomas Peeters - and reach the absolute world top in pigeon sport by winning all possible titles.